I’m thrilled to take you on a shopping experience with me – introducing Shop with Us* – my website’s newest development.

-Then see where to allocate what you keep.
+Then, see where to allocate what you keep.
 For example, you might already have a logical space in your home for those items.
-In that case, merge the items you gathered with corresponding objects in their designated home space.
+In that case, merge your gathered items with corresponding objects in their designated home space.

-Note that if you run out of space to place all items together, you can purge items evaluating the entirety of your collection.
-If this does not give you the space you need, consider an alternative space for these items.
+Note that if you run out of space to place all items together, you can purge items by evaluating the entirety of your collection.
+If this does not give you the needed area, consider an alternative space for these items.
 The important thing is to keep the same type of items together.

 Set up the following boxes to collect four types of paper: